NetworkGradeLinux/mion-docs/docs/getting-started.md

 ![completed image](assets/images/build_done.png)

-Assuming you are still in the build directory, you'll find the finished images and related items such as the onie-installer in `tmp-glibc/deploy/images/<VENDOR>-<MACHINE>/`
+From the build directory, you'll find the finished images and related items such as the onie-installer in `tmp-glibc/deploy/images/<VENDOR>-<MACHINE>/`
+TODO: fact check onie-installer still in use

 ### Build Process